-The general studies transfer programs are designed to prepare students to transfer to a four-year college or university.
-While pursuing a liberal arts background, general studies students also have an opportunity to explore an occupational area through their electives.
+The general studies transfer program prepares students to transfer to a four-year college or university as juniors.
+While pursuing a liberal arts background, general studies students also have the opportunity to explore an occupational area through their electives.
+At least 60 credit hours are needed to obtain an associate of arts degree.
 To ensure maximum transferability, students should familiarize themselves with the program requirements of the institution to which they plan to transfer.